MercedezCM/WebSource/academic-kickstart-master/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Mercedez Callenes is a Ph.D.
-Candidate in the School of Economic, Political, and Policy Sciences at the University of Texas at Dallas.
-She received her M.Sc. in Applied Economics from the University of Illinois at Urbana-Champaign (UIUC) with the support of a U.S. Fulbright Grant.
-Before graduating from UIUC, she earned a B.Sc. in Economics from the Pontifical Catholic University of Peru.
+I am a Ph.D.
+Candidate in Public Policy and Political Economy at the University of Texas at Dallas.
+I earned a Master of Science in Applied Economics from the University of Illinois at Urbana-Champaign (UIUC) with the support of the Fulbright grant.
+Before graduating from UIUC, I received a bachelor's degree in economics from the Pontificia Universidad Católica del Perú and worked as an assistant researcher in the Grupo de Analisis para el Desarrollo (GRADE).
+I have co-authored articles published in the Journal of World Development, the Journal of Development Studies, and the Journal of Defence and Peace Economics.
+My research interests focus on gender-sensitive policies, rural development, peace and conflict studies, and poverty reduction strategies in Latin America.